asdwastakenig/NetSpy/README.md

 - Go to .NET metadata token, method body, #Blob / #Strings / #US heap offset or #GUID heap index
 - Follow references (Ctrl+F12)

-# Other
+# Other Features

 - BAML decompiler
 - Blue, light and dark themes (and a dark high contrast theme)
 - Bookmarks
-- C# Interactive window can be used to script dnSpy
+- C# Interactive window can be used to script NetSpy
 - Search assemblies for classes, methods, strings, etc
 - Analyze class and method usage, find callers, etc
 - Multiple tabs and tab groups